-Optical fiber is deployed in four primary types of communications networks: enterprise, access, long-haul and metropolitan.
+Optical fiber is deployed in four primary types of communications networks; enterprise, access, metropolitan and long-haul.

 Enterprise Networks.
-Enterprise networks, often referred to as local area networks or LANs, are communications systems used to transport data, video and voice communications within organizations such as businesses, government agencies and educational institutions.
-Enterprise networks connect computer users within an organization and allow users to share computer resources.
+Enterprise networks, including local area networks or LANs, are communications systems used to transport data, video and voice communications within organizations such as, for example, offices, government agencies, educational institutions, factories, mines and data centers.
+Enterprise networks connect computer users within an organization and allow users to share computer resources and data.
 As demand for bandwidth has increased, enterprise networks have increasingly utilized fiber optic technology.
-Optical fiber was first deployed in the major data routes or backbones of enterprise networks and is increasingly deployed to the end-user's desktop for high performance applications.
+Some organizations have expanded their use of fiber optics, others are new adopters converting from copper to optical fiber for their network requirements.
+Optical fiber was first deployed in the major data routes or backbones of enterprise networks and is increasingly deployed in other parts of enterprise networks to support increased data traffic and high performance applications.

 Access Networks.
-Access networks are communications systems that connect metropolitan networks to end-users such as businesses, residences and governmental agencies.
+Access networks are communications systems that connect metropolitan networks to end users such as businesses, residences and governmental agencies.
 Historically, access networks have been built using copper wire systems due to significant cost advantages over competing technologies, including fiber optic networks.
-However, copper wire systems are becoming increasingly insufficient to meet end-users' demand for new services that require high bandwidth and fast transmission speeds.
+However, copper wire systems are becoming increasingly insufficient to meet end users' demand for new services that require high bandwidth and fast transmission speeds.
 Therefore, fiber optic technology is being increasingly deployed in access networks.
-This has become more economically feasible with technological improvements in information transmission technologies and cost reductions in optical networking equipment and components.
-We believe that additional technological improvements and equipment cost reductions will accelerate the deployment of optical fiber to the end-user over the long-term.

 Metropolitan Networks.
 Metropolitan networks are communications systems used to transport data, video and voice communications between major distribution points in metropolitan areas.
 These networks connect long-haul networks to access networks.
-They are generally rings of optical fiber that circle metropolitan areas, with branches of optical fiber that transmit information from the ring to co-location centers, data centers or other major distribution points located throughout the metropolitan area.
-These major distribution points are connected to access networks which in turn connect endusers to a communications network.
-We believe service providers, including telephone companies and cable television operators, will invest in the metropolitan fiber optic infrastructure over the long-term to reduce capacity constraints resulting from the increase in data, video and voice communications and demand for enhanced services.
+They are generally rings of optical fiber that circle metropolitan areas, with branches of optical fiber that transmit information from the ring to co-location centers or other major distribution points located throughout the metropolitan area.
+These major distribution points are connected to access networks which in turn connect end users to a communications network.

 Long-haul Networks.
-Long-haul networks are long distance, inter-continental and inter-city communications systems that typically employ high fiber count fiber optic cables and advanced, expensive fiber optic networking equipment for the purpose of transmitting large quantities of data, video and voice communications over long distances.
-Until 2001, this segment had historically experienced strong growth as network providers have sought to improve network infrastructure and support the increased demand for new services and greater traffic volumes.
-To date, the telecommunications industry has mainly focused on the build-out of the long-haul fiber optic infrastructure.
-This build-out has slowed substantially recently.
+Long-haul networks are long distance, inter-continental and inter-city communications systems that typically employ high fiber count fiber optic cables and advanced fiber optic networking equipment for the purpose of transmitting large quantities of data, video and voice communications over long distances.